janverschelde/PHCpack/src/doc/source/about.rst

    series-parallel manipulator**.
    *Robotics and Computer-Integrated Manufactoring* 29(6): 463-472, 2013.

 #.
+Jaime Gallardo-Alvarado, Mohammad H. Abedinnasab, and Daniel Lichtblau:
+   **Simplified Kinematics for a Parallel Manipulator Generator of the Schoenflies Motion**.
+   *Journal of Mechanisms and Robotics* 8(6):061020-061020-10, 2016.

+#.
 Bertrand Haas:
    **A Simple Counterexample to Kouchnirenko's Conjecture**.
    *Beitraege zur Algebra und Geometrie/Contributions to Algebra